-- In a large wok, frying pan, or skillet heat ½ tbsp coconut oil over medium-high heat.
+- In a large wok, frying pan, or skillet heat ½ tablespoon coconut oil over medium-high heat.
 Once the oil is hot, add the tofu cubes and cook, stirring often to prevent one side from burning, until most but not all of the sides of the tofu cubes are crisp and golden.

 - Add the sliced carrot and snap peas.
 Stir-fry for 1 ½ minutes.
 Add the garlic, stir to mix and then add the Chinese cabbage.
 Stir-fry for 30 seconds.